molingyu/Rosetta/README.md

 ## Installation and usage

++ Download unitypackage from Releases and import it.

 ## Demo

 A simple 2D RPG game [demo]().

 For China User:
 [baiduyun]()

 ## License

 [MIT](./LICENSE)

 Copyright 2019 Shitake.